folkforms/docker-tasks/tests/test-cases/test-case-release-private-if-configured.md

-# Test that calling 'release 0.0.1' with 'private' configured will be a private release
+# Test that calling 'release 0.0.1' with 'defaultRelease: private' will be a private release

 ## Description

-Test that calling 'release 0.0.1' with 'private' configured will be a private release.
+Test that calling 'release 0.0.1' with 'defaultRelease: private' will be a private release.

 ## Input config